jonaswikstrom/deconz2mqtt/README.md

 - deconz2mqtt_arm32 (Tested and run on Rpi Model 3b+ running Raspian Buster)

 ## Docker compose
 The following docker compose can be used.
-Pay attention to the volume mount for the appsettings file
+Pay attention to the volume mount for the appsettings file.
+Best way is to create the source path e.g. */home/pi/docker/deconz2mqtt/* first and then create the file *appsettings.json* within that catalogue.

 ```
 deconz2mqtt: